rishz/URL-Shortener/README.md

 `<a href="https://github.com/rishz/URL-Shortener/blob/master/LICENSE"><img src="https://img.shields.io/badge/License-MIT-red.svg" alt="license"/>``</a>`

 A URL-Shortener created using Node-JS and synced with Firebase Database.
+Firebase is from Google Cloud Platform.

 ## Demo